-OCTOBER TO DO 1 School Council Insurance Form and letter should be forwarded by the Principal and is due by the end of October School Statement of Needs (SSoN) Form should be completed each year, indicating parent and student needs when/if a new Principal needs to be hired School Improvement Plan (SIP) Created by a staff committee (which may include a parent rep) and should be shared and discussed with SAC by Principal High School Information Nights Check for dates online (TDSB website) and share with parents.
-Parent Involvement Advisory Committee (PIAC) PIAC rep elections should occur at the October Ward Forum if a new rep is required.
-Forward any information (from Trustee) about election to parents at your school Specialized Programs Pass along information about specialized program information nights and application processes (e.g. Cyber Arts (Don Mill MS and Don Mills CI), Claude Watson School of the Arts (entry in Grade 4)) SAC Fundraising Plan Plan includes expected fundraisers and spending.
-Ask Principal for form.
-Due at the end of October The Principal should consult with SAC about the school fundraising plan Movie License Renewal If SAC is planning a movie night, check with the Principal to make sure school license covers events outside school hours and find out which movies are covered Student Council Invite newly elected Student Council Chair (if applicable) to future SAC meetings
+OCTOBER TO DO 1 School Council Insurance Form and letter should be forwarded by the Principal and is due by the end of October School Statement of Needs (SSoN) Parents should complete form each year, indicating school community needs when/if a new Principal needs to be hired.
+Submit to Superintendent School Improvement Plan (SIP) The Principal develops the SIP in consultation with staff and parents.
+The school committee can include parent rep(s).
+The annual SIP should be shared and discussed with SC by Principal SC Goal Setting Discuss what plans your council has for the year to fulfill your mandate, using information collected from the SIP, School Profile, parent/staff surveys Plan your budget for the year, including use of SC government funds.
+Write an Annual Plan for reference.
+Communicate plans with your parents SC Fundraising Plan Plan includes expected fundraisers and spending.
+Ask Principal for SGFFP template form.
+Due at the end of October to the Principal The Principal should consult with SC about any Fundraising Plan Specialized Programs Pass along information about Specialized Program information nights and application processes (e.g. Cyber Arts, IB, AP, Elite Athlete, various Arts and Tech programs) Bylaw Review Good time to perform or schedule annual review of council's Bylaws Movie License Renewal If SC is planning movie nights, check with the Principal to make sure school license covers events outside school hours and find out which movies are covered Student Council Invite newly elected Student Council Chair (if applicable) to future SC meetings

-Other happenings this month: Gifted testing begins (for ALL grade 3 students), IEP's should be completed (maybe pass special education information/links to parents who are new to the process?)
+Other happenings this month: Gifted testing begins (for ALL grade 3 students), IEP's should be completed (maybe pass special education information/links to parents who are new to the process)

-NOVEMBER TO DO 1 Early French Immersion (SK) Remind parents of online application due date For 2018/2019: Application deadline was 30 November, 2017 Progress reports and Parent-Teacher Interviews Pass along tip sheets to parents and/or links to find out more information about progress reports (TDSB or Ministry website) PIAC Parent Conference Usually held on the second Saturday in November.
-Posters and information should be mailed to schools.
-Put up poster and pass along information to all parents This event is free for all TDSB parents Transition to Grade 9 Grade 8-to-9 transition information night should be set up in middle schools by the Principal, if not, council should request one Invite high school SACs to attend transition information session to connect with parents who will be new to their school next year
+NOVEMBER TO DO 1 Early French Immersion (SK) Remind parents of online application due date Progress reports and Parent-Teacher Interviews Pass along tip sheets to parents and/or links to find out more information about progress reports (TDSB or Ministry website) Set up SC information table for parents, collect parent emails PIAC Parent Conference Usually held in November.
+Posters and information should be mailed/emailed to schools.
+Share information with all parents This event is free for all TDSB parents Transition to Grade 9 High School Grade 8-to-9 transition information night should be set up in middle schools by the Principal, if not, council should request one Information Nights Invite high school SCs to attend transition information session to connect with parents who will be new to their school next year Check for local Open House dates (TDSB website) and share with parents Consider hosting a myBlueprint session for parents